alexfernandez/prototypes/README.md

 This library replaces the global function with a safe version that uses radix 10 unless told otherwise.
-The last person that wanted to convert octal with leading zeroes is probably programming in Lisp anyway.
+The last person that wanted to convert octal with leading zeroes is probably programming in C anyway.
 Example:

     parseInt('010');